Jump To Section

 - Pour the peach purée into a pitcher with ice.

-- Then slowly pour in the Champagne or sparkling wine.
+- Slowly add the Champagne or sparkling wine.

 - Gently stir to incorporate the ingredients.
 Taste.